-There are more than 70 different types of lymphoma which is a cancer that starts in the cells of the immune system, but they are organized generally into two groups: Hodgkin lymphoma and non-Hodgkin lymphoma.
+There are more than 70 different types of lymphoma which is a cancer that starts in the cells of the immune system.
+They are organized generally into two groups: Hodgkin’s lymphoma and non-Hodgkin’s lymphoma.

-Hodgkin’s Lymphoma – is also known as Hodgkin disease, usually starts in the cells of the bone marrow, and is one of the most curable forms of cancer especially if it is diagnosed and treated early.
+Hodgkin’s Lymphoma, also known as Hodgkin disease, usually starts in the cells of the bone marrow, and is one of the most curable forms of cancer, especially if it is diagnosed and treated early.

 Many of the symptoms of lymphoma are similar to other illnesses, and often people will think they just have a cold or flu.
 If these symptoms persist, however, you should consult your doctor:

 ⦁ Painless swelling of lymph nodes in your neck, armpits or groin